AdobeDocs/experience-platform.en/help/sources/sources-sdk/config/sourcespec.md

 ### Configure different pagination types for your source {#pagination}

-The following are examples of other pagination types supported by Batch SDK:
+The following are examples of other pagination types supported by Self-Serve Sources (Batch SDK):

 #### `CONTINUATION_TOKEN`